 China is investing heavily in renewable energy and spurring innovations in solar power (while bringing down the price of solar energy for everyone).
 Still, China has a long way to go.
 And so do many other countries that are not living up to the goals they set to avoid the worst impacts of climate change.

 Myth No. 5: It’s too big of a problem, and it’s too late to do anything about.

-The scientific community overwhelmingly agrees that the climate is in crisis — we have about 10 years to drastically cut our carbon emissions or humanity will suffer devastating consequences.
+The scientific community overwhelmingly agrees that the climate is in crisis — we have until 2030 to drastically cut our carbon emissions or humanity will suffer devastating consequences.

 It's easy to throw your hands up.
 Climate change can feel overwhelming and anxiety-provoking.